derailedapp/.github/profile/README.md

 ### Internationalization (i8n)

 Of course a big aspect of any project which wants to go worldwide is the language!
-Especially, for Discoursy it's important for determining aspects and how to do anything.
+Especially, for Derailed it's important for determining aspects and how to do anything.

 We'll eventually have a guide for this, and support.